If business rates instalments are not paid on time, we will commence the recovery of any outstanding amounts; the recovery process is as follows:

 When the account reaches the court date, the customer is not required to attend unless they are disputing their liability for the account.
 We recommend that you contact us before the court date to discuss your summons.

-After the Magistrates Court has issued the Liability Order, a further £25 court fees will be added to your debt and your account may be sent directly to the Council’s bailiffs for enforcement.
-The bailiff has the power to uplift goods, and you will incur further costs.
+After the magistrates court has issued the liability order, a further £25 court fees will be added to your debt and your account may be sent directly to the Council’s enforcement agent/bailiff for enforcement.
+The enforcement agent/bailiff has the power to uplift goods, and you will incur further costs.
 We strongly recommend that you make an arrangement with the Council before your account reaches this stage.

 If you would like to make a payment direct to Rossendales, please use this link.